FAQ

 asm!("PHP", "WAI"); // Multiple instructions

-The standard library itself uses asm!() extensively — DMA macros, hardware multiply, random number generation.
+The standard library itself uses asm!() extensively with DMA macros, hardware multiply, random number generation.
 You are not fighting the compiler to use assembly; it is a first-class feature.

 What emulators/debuggers work with R65?